felipe-alves-moraes/blueprints-in-enterprise-java/configuration/maven-configuration/README.md

 ## Cons of this approach
 Everytime you need to change the properties you need to rebuild the application and set the desired environment.
-This way, in a CI/CD environment you would have to build your `war` everytime it changes the env in a pipeline, not recomended.
+This way, in a CI/CD environment you would have to build your `war` everytime it changes the env in a pipeline, not recommended.

 ## Pros
 Somehow simple to achieve the desired result.